 You generally do not need to repeat your call sign again unless there is extensive radio traffic or a long pause in communication.

 [DISPATCH] “10-4, 101 do you require any additional units?”

 [OFFICER] “COM, that’s negative.
 There does not appear to be any injuries.
 Charlie 102 is here.”

 [DISPATCH]”10-4, I’ll change your status to 10-97 with Charlie 102.”

 Dispatch concludes the transmission and indicates the officer will be busy on-scene.

-Note: It's also a good idea to immediately call-in tag, make and model of vehicles.
-In the example we assume the officers are at the initial stage of assessing the scene for potential life-threatening injuries and the extent of damage.
+Note: It’s also a good idea to immediately call-in tag, make and model of vehicles.
+In the example, we assume the officers are at the initial stage of assessing the scene for potentially life-threatening injuries and the extent of the damage.
 The officer should once again initiate communication with dispatch to provide more specific details for safety reasons and advise if other units are required for traffic control.